LimHyungTae/pytorch.uwb.localization/README.md

 More explanations are provided in [this paper](https://ieeexplore.ieee.org/abstract/document/8768568).

-In summary, UWB data are likely to be vulnerable to noise, multipath problem, and so forth.
+In summary, UWB data are likely to be vulnerable to noise, multipath problems, and so forth.

-Thus, we leverage the nonliearity of deep learning to tackle that issue.
+Thus, we leverage the nonlinearity of deep learning to tackle that issue.

 ### Data

-All data are contained in `uwb_dataset` and total eight sensors are deployed, whose positions are as follows:
+All data are contained in `uwb_dataset` and a total of eight sensors are deployed, whose positions are as follows:

 ![idnames](/materials/id_names.png)